 People visit churches for comfort, safety, and a sense of belonging.
-Under no circumstances they expect to feel unsafe and have their security jeopardized when coming for a prayer or a mass.
+Under no circumstances do they expect to feel unsafe or to have their security jeopardized when coming for a prayer or mass.
 Churches can also store valuable items of cultural and religious heritage that could be attractive to thieves and burglars.

-What Aspects Should Be Considered When Regarding Church Security?
+What Aspects Should Be Considered Regarding Church Security?

-Many are open 24 hours a day, providing all-day-long opening hours.
-In addition, they welcome a large number of people at the same time and can trigger crowd-related security issues.
-Therefore, churches must plan, create and implement strict security policies and procedures, making churches secure places of worship and community.
+Many are open 24/7, providing all-day access hours.
+In addition, they welcome a large number of people at the same time—this can trigger crowd-related security issues; therefore, churches must plan, create and implement strict security policies and procedures, to secure churches as places of worship and community.

-New church members must be introduced with the essential church security procedures as they join so as not to endanger other member’s security.
-Churches with thousands of visitors employ dozens of security staff and install complex video surveillance systems to monitor the ministry.
+New church members must be introduced to security procedures as they join, so they don't endanger the security of other members.
+Churches with thousands of visitors employ a large security staff and install complex video surveillance systems to monitor the ministry.
 Some require the presence of law enforcement officers.
-As not all people respect sacred places and don’t shy away from abusing the freedom and the open welcome, church administrations must pay due care to set security policies and procedures.
+Not all people respect sacred places and some don’t shy away from abusing the freedom and the open welcome, church administrations must pay due diligence to set security policies and procedures.

 Types of Security Policies Available

-Here are some of the most important aspects of church security that should find place in church security policies and procedures:
+Here are some of the most important aspects of church security that will affect policies and procedures:

 - Develop a church security plan.
 Security plans should be a part of the security policy and should help people behave safely when a security issue arises.
 However, a plan is just the backbone of church security, missing many practical elements.